nesk/proposal-extension-functions/README.md

 some(custom(transformations(on(string))))
 ```

-This code doesn't execute like a human would read it and actually runs like:
+This code doesn't execute like a human would read it and actually runs in this order:

 ```
 string -> on -> transformations -> custom -> some